In-patient luxury rehab center in Thailand

 What are the available treatments for Schizophrenia?

-Available treatments for schizophrenia depend on the symptoms and the severity of the condition, but usually rely on a combination of approaches listed below.
+Available treatments for schizophrenia depend on the symptoms and the severity of the condition, but usually rely on a combination of approaches.
+The available treatments for schizophrenia are listed below.

 • Medications